 Michael Haas, (full name: Benjamin Michael Haas) was born in 1954 in Charlotte, North Carolina but grew up in both Raleigh NC and Vienna where he received much of his general education and most of his musical training.
-He studied piano performance at the Municipal Conservatory (now Musik und Kunst Privatuniversität der Stadt Wien) along with courses in composition, piano and organ at Vienna’s University of Music and Performing Arts.
+He is a British and Austrian citizen and studied piano performance at the Municipal Conservatory (now Musik und Kunst Privatuniversität der Stadt Wien) along with courses in composition, piano and organ at Vienna’s University of Music and Performing Arts (mdw).
 In addition to being bilingual in German and English, Haas speaks Italian, Spanish and French.
 He moved to London in 1977 to start employment with Decca Records.

 Recording Producer: Michael Haas has continued to work as a recording producer since joining Decca, though since 2016, he has limited production to repertoire relevant to the centre he now co-chairs at Vienna’s University for Music and Performing Arts, (see below).
 From 1977 to 2000 he worked for Universal Music Group’s London/Decca and the Sony Classical labels.
 His projects have been recognised with a number of major recording awards, including four Grammys and the first ever Grammy Latinos.